-Promoting fellowship is also a key goal of the College.
-Occupying one of the oldest sectors of campus, the College community offers its students a comfortable yet prestigious home at a larger institution.
+Promoting fellowship is also a key goal of the Honors College.
+Occupying one of the oldest sectors of campus, the Honors College community offers its students a comfortable yet prestigious home at a larger institution.
 Our students enjoy personalized attention from the Honors Success Coaches, to whom they have access during their full undergraduate career, as well as our College leadership - all of whom are committed to connecting Honors students to a wide range of opportunities.
 In their Honors classes, students benefit from small class sizes and intimate dialogue with their peers and our dedicated Honors faculty.
-This sense of community is instilled in our students even before their first day of college at Jesup Jam, an Honors exclusive orientation extraordinaire!
+This sense of community is instilled in our students even before their first day of college at Jesup Jam, an Honors-exclusive orientation extraordinaire!

 Students enrolled in the Honors College stand to graduate with an Honors College diploma and medallion upon achievement of the following criteria: at least a 3.3 cumulative college GPA, a minimum of 33 Honors credit hours of the credit hours total needed to graduate from the university, and completion of all the requirements for an approved degree program within the college of his or her major.
 These requirements are further detailed here.